 After you’re considered a resident, usually after living in the country for 6 months or more, you have the following options for long-term health insurance:

-- Insurance through your spouse/employment.
+- Insurance through your spouse/family member.
 Your family member who has an H1B visa is most likely to have health insurance through their company/employer.
 In most cases, you, as their spouse/partner/family member, can also be included under the same health insurance policy.
 This means you do not have to purchase a health insurance policy on your own.

 - Insurance from the Marketplace.
 You can also purchase insurance from the Marketplace at Health.gov, a government-run site where you can find more affordable insurance and insurance plans that follow the Affordable Care Act guidelines.